-The Warren is a charming cocktail bar where we discussed, with the bartender, the lighter fluid-like liquor Chicago is known for - Jeppson's Malört.
+The Warren is a charming cocktail bar where we discussed, with the bartender, the lighter fluid-like liquor Chicago is known for, Jeppson's Malört (check out their hilarious Instagram).
 Having proved ourselves worthy, we were entrusted to deliver a cocktail concoction in tupperware to the bartender at the restaurant at which we were having dinner.
 A mission!
 The Commoner, on the lower floor of the Kimpton Hotel Monaco, was beautiful, with Covid-consciously-spaced tables, and intriguing and excellent small plates that showed up on our receipt as simply Meatballs and Salmon.

 Across the river you can see the funiculars climb steeply into the hilltop neighborhoods, like Mt.
 Washington, which we actually drove to.

-Great views, pictured right, of the city from precarious-seeming platforms in Grandview.
+Great views of the city from precarious-seeming platforms in Grandview.
 And those hills, seriously!
 Navigating the inclines and the many bridge on-ramps was exhilarating.
 Here you have to make split-second decisions faster than Google maps can direct.

-Brunch at The Foundry Table & Tap gives you a nice river view, great for if you’re headed to PNC field or the Steeler's home, Heinz Field.
+Brunch at The Foundry Table & Tap gives you a nice river view, and is a great location if you’re headed to PNC field or the Steelers' home, Heinz Field.
 Be sure to check the game schedule and plan accordingly because parking may be at a premium.
 Try the Whippet cocktail if you're a gin person.

 Mr. Rogers is from Pittsburgh!
 There’s a statue of him along the river, with his voice piped in, which made me quite verklempt.
 It kind of borders on creepy, however.

 The Strip District - thanks Discover the Burgh for this!
 The Strip District is a couple of streets lined with converted warehouses, a mix of old-style grocers and gourmet food shops, street stands selling produce and t-shirts, brewpubs and classic Italian eateries and sandwich places.
 There’s an amazing and active seafood market, Wholey, est. 1912, that is the kind of place we love to wander, wishing we could take everything home.
 Then we found a picnic table at the 1700 Penn Ave beer garden, where the Helltown Brewery beer was cold, the pizza oven was hot, and there was live music.
 Remember back in Covid Times when there wasn’t much live music?
-It could have been a 5th grade strings concert, we were just happy to hear it.
+We would have been happy to hear a 5th grade strings concert.

 Randyland.
 What the heck?
 This collection of art and sculptures in Randy’s backyard is free and worth a quick visit, though we were nervous to run into Randy himself, who was wandering around shirtless.
 Here he is.